zainabmelh/guide-articles/articles/Miscellaneous/learn-about-ruby-strings/index.md

 ---
-title: "Learn about Ruby Strings"
+title: Learn About Ruby Strings
-parent: "to-be-sorted"
 ---
 ### Basics:

 *   Strings are a series of characters 'strung' together between quotes.